hickeng/financial/README.md

 Optionally you can [add validation inputs](usage.md#etrade-transaction-log) used to sanity check against transcription errors, and W2/1040 information to inform a ballpark tax estimate.

 Optionally you can [add other sources of income](usage.md#other-income) to improve the tax estimation.

+Optionally you can record related information that's not used for calculation such as shares withheld for tax (RSUs), contribution amounts and carry overs (ESPP), and the numbers of AVGO shares eTrade associated with each lot.

 If you sold AVGO shares post-merger but in 2023, you can use the [post merger sale of AVGO](usage.md#post-merger-sale-of-avgo) tweak to set the price at which you sold and generate the necessary basis and imputed income (ESPP) for filing.